 For example consider the above circuit diagram.
-The signal passes through both R1 and R2, so intuition says each one adds noise.
-The total noise should be the sum of the noise from each.
+The signal passes through both R1 and R2, so intuition says each one adds noise and the total noise should be the sum of the noise from each.
 But that sum is always 10,000 ohms, so the noise would always be 1.8e-6 volts.
 But this simple intuitive approach is incorrect.

 3.1.3: Output Impedance

 The solution is to view this from the perspective of the destination device.
 Just like the voltage that matters is the voltage across the destination device’s terminals, the impedance that matters for noise computation is the impedance that the destination device sees.
 This is called the output impedance of the passive attenuator.
 Imagine you are at the input terminals of the destination device looking upstream toward the source.
 What impedance do you see?